In this article, we will learn how to create gradient backgrounds in Jetpack Compose using the built-in Brush API.

 Output:

-If you want set precise positions in dp, we should convert dp to pixels.
+If you want set precise positions in dp, convert dp to pixels.

 @Composable